TexasInstruments/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 For detailed information and sequence please refer to I/O Power Management and Daisy Chaining section in the TRM.
-To briefly explain, Setting the 29th Bit in the desired padconfig register, allows the pad to act as a wakeup source by triggering a wake irq to the DM R5 in deep sleep states.
+To briefly explain, setting the 29th Bit in the desired padconfig register, allows the pad to act as a wakeup source by triggering a wake irq to the DM R5 in deep sleep states.

 .. note::